Sweet silence: How to train a dog to stop barking

-Tip #1: Ensure plenty of exercise and socialization
+Tip #1: Ensure plenty of exercise and socialisation

 When dogs receive adequate physical and mental exercise, they’re more likely to rest at home.
 Opt for plenty of walks throughout the day or an indoor dog treadmill for times when walking isn’t suitable.
 Your dog has plenty of energy to expend, so you should make sure they get plenty of playtime!

-Dog parks are not only a great form of exercise for your pup, but they allow for socialization which can also tame barking.
-Dogs that are not well socialized will likely bark excessively at people and other dogs.
+Dog parks are not only a great form of exercise for your pup, but they allow for socialisation which can also tame barking.
+Dogs that are not well socialised will likely bark excessively at people and other dogs.

 Tip #2: Give your dog plenty of toys

 Like humans, dogs will get bored when they have nothing to do.
 Opt for interactive dog toys to keep your pet busy and distracted throughout the day.

 A great example is any toy in which you can place treats.
 Your dog will spend countless hours working on getting the treats out, and this means less time spent barking at anything that moves out of boredom!

 Tip #3: Fill the silence when leaving your dog home alone

 It can help to keep some sort of sound on in the background when you leave your dog home alone.
 From playing music to leaving the TV on, the goal is to mimic the household sounds when you are around.
 This trick may help relieve a dog with separation anxiety.

 You can also close the blinds to prevent your dog from seeing anything outside that will tempt them to bark while you’re gone.